 Of course, this is not an exhaustive list; many of the brands below also utilize other natural and nourishing ingredients, too.

-The Safest Natural & Non-Toxic Dry Shampoo Brands
+The 8 Safest Natural & Non-Toxic Dry Shampoo Brands (Benzene-Free Of Course!)

 The good news is that there are plenty of safe, non-toxic dry shampoo brands available that still get the job done!
-Here are our favorite ones:
+Here are my favorites:

 Billie (Best Overall)